 Soccer-Italian FA admits Serie A season might not finish

-One possibility would be to have play-offs to decide the champion and relegation to Serie B, the statement said.
-A second would be to declare the current standings to be final -- which would result in Juventus winning the title -- and a third would be to not have a champion this season.
+One possibility would be to have playoffs to decide the champion and relegation to Serie B, the statement said.
+A second would be to declare the current standings to be final -- which would result in Juventus winning the title by one point from Lazio -- and a third would be to not declare a champion this season.

+The last time that Serie A finished without a champion was in the 2004/05 season when Juventus were stripped of the title in the Calciopoli match-fixing scandal and it was not re-assigned.
+Serie A was previously decided by a playoff in 1964 when Bologna beat Inter Milan after the two finished level on points.

+Even if Serie A were able to resume on April 4, which is far from certain under the current circumstances, it would have to play 12 rounds of matches, plus several postponed games, by May 24, an almost impossible task given the number of midweek dates reserved for European competition.
+Gravina said he had therefore also proposed extending the season until May 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)